Skip to content

 Return:

-• value (string): Final path component.
+• basename (string): Final path component.

 Example: